 You dropped your iPhone.
 It shattered your screen.
 It shattered your heart.
 Heck, it might have even shattered your dreams (okay, maybe that was an exaggeration, but it definitely stinks to crack your screen).
 Now you’re left with a decision: Do I keep using this iPhone and deal with the judgmental looks and bandaged fingers?
 Or, do I shell out $150 for Apple to repair the screen?
 You might not know it, but there’s a third way.
-You can sell your iPhone with a cracked screen for cold, hard cash.
+You can sell your cracked iPhone for cold, hard cash.

 Professional refurbishing companies buy up cracked iPhones in bulk and replace the screens for much cheaper than Apple can.
 That means your cracked iPhone is actually worth quite a bit of money.
-In many cases, an iPhone with a cracked screen can be re-sold for only $30-$50 less than one in good condition.
+In many cases, an iPhone with the screen cracked can be re-sold for only $30-$50 less than one in good condition.
 You can use that money towards the purchase of an upgraded iPhone or even just to buy the same model again, taking only a $50 loss instead of $150+ by getting it fixed by Apple.

 Before selling your cracked iPhone, be sure to erase your data by going to Settings > General > Reset > Erase All Content and Settings.
 Then, decide where you’re going to sell it.
 Luckily, there’s a much smaller market and demand for cracked iPhones than ones in good condition, so we’d advise against trying to sell locally and instead find a buyer online.
 For broken iPhones, eBay and buyback websites like GadgetGone are going to be your best bet.